“TAP HIM LIKE A TYPEWRITER!”

 So take action today.
 Order Farmer Burns Catch Wrestling Video Course right now.
 Only

-Make sure you LOCK IN the current price as it is only valid through the date marked on the enclosed order form.
+Make sure you LOCK IN the current price as it is only valid for a short time.

 Or FAX your order to: 1-813-994-4947.